rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     man logrotate

-We&rsquo;ll go over more commonly-used commands here.
+We'll go over more commonly-used commands here.

 Remember, the config files for applications in /etc/logrotate.d inherit their defaults from the main /etc/logrotate.conf file.